ya332/react-feedback-popup/README.md

 ```

-As you can see, the fetch address is xxxxxx.
-Here, you can provide a URL to send your POST request, so that the form can be submitted to this link.
-There are 3rd party tools like formspree.io, email.js, mailchimp, Amazon Lambda functions etc to send emails once you get the user data via this React Popup.
+As you can see, the fetch address is `https://teamgogoemail.herokuapp.com/receiver_email@gmail.com`.
+Here, you can provide use a service called https://teamgogoemail.herokuapp.com to forward the form submission to your email.
+There are also other 3rd party tools like formspree.io, email.js, mailchimp, Amazon Lambda functions etc to send emails once you get the user data via this React Popup Form.

 <a name="Options"></a>